-The Hawaii initiative may well stand alone in the world as a system-level example of re-centering education for all learners around a value system that is non-white.
+So far as we, as scholars, interculturalists and instructors know, the Hawaii initiative may well stand alone in the world as a system-level example of re-centering education for all learners around a value system that is non-white.
 Of course, educator and scholar calls-to-action about centering non-white ways of knowing abound in the scholarly literature, as do examples of attempting to center indigeneity in educational contexts within tribal-only communities.
 To the best of our knowledge, though, examples of working models are very rare.
 (Although we'd love to be proven wrong.)

-This activity will challenge you to reflect upon the systems that exist within your programs and institutions and consider ways to decenter whiteness and recenter Indigenous values.
+This activity will challenge participants to reflect upon the systems that exist within their programs and institutions and consider ways to decenter whiteness and recenter Indigenous values.